Respondent Web Site Features

 - includes an optional module to query dietary supplement intake based on supplements reported in NHANES;

-- is available in English and Spanish; and
+- is available in English and Spanish for US versions and in English only for the Canadian version; and

 - is accessible by individuals with speech and hearing impairments.